 First are pickling cucumbers.
 As the name suggests, these plants are commonly used to make pickles where slices are soaked in vinegar or salted water.
 They have thin and spiny skins and are shorter compared with slicing cucumbers.
 Some examples of pickling cucumbers include calypso, Carolina, and Parisian cucumbers.

 On the other hand, slicing cucumbers are long, waxy, and mostly dark green with a juicy texture.
-Often seen in groceries, these cucumbers are best served fresh on sandwiches and salads.
+Often seen in groceries, chefs and home cooks serve these cucumbers fresh on sandwiches and salads.
 Additionally, the skin and seeds of slicing cucumbers are bitter.
 So if you’re not fond of bitter flavors, it’s best to remove them.
 Some examples in the slicing category are the Tanja, fanfare, and diva cucumbers.

 The English cucumber belongs under the burpless category.
 Cucumbers under this category have small seeds and skin thinner than the other varieties.
 Additionally, they tend to be sweeter than other kinds of cucumber.